pranaava/GAN/README.md

-The folder contains the following documents:
+The repository contains the following:
 * Vanilla GAN trained to generate adversarial examples for MNIST dataset.

-Python file has been provided for GAN implementation:
+Python source file has been provided for GAN implementation:
 * Implementation using TensorFlow.
 * Xavier Initialization used for networks.
 * Possible Loss functions provided.